FIVE MOST SURPRISING FINDS

 Surveys consistently show that the vast majority of never-married Black adults want to marry.
 The gap is not in desire.
 It is in opportunity, suitable partners, economic conditions for viability, and cultural support for committed relationships.
 Pew Research Center, Rising Share of U.S. Adults Living Without a Spouse or Partner, 2021

-When America discusses the state of Black marriage, it reaches, almost reflexively, for the divorce rate.
+When America discusses the state of Black marriage, it reaches for the divorce rate almost by reflex.
 The divorce rate is a comfortable subject — it is high for everyone, it can be discussed without racial specificity, and it implies that the institution is at least being attempted.

 Divorce presupposes a wedding.
-It presupposes a commitment that was made and then broken, a promise that was offered and then withdrawn.
-There is tragedy in that, certainly, but there is also a record — evidence that two people stood before witnesses and declared their intention to build a life together, however that intention was eventually betrayed.
+It presupposes a commitment that was made and then broken.
+There is tragedy in that, but there is also a record — evidence that two people stood before witnesses and declared their intention to build a life together, however that intention was eventually betrayed.

-But the number that should arrest our attention, the number that transforms the conversation from one about marital failure to one about structural catastrophe, is not the divorce rate.
+But the number that should arrest our attention is not the divorce rate.
 It is the never-married rate.
-And for Black Americans, that number is 36% — meaning that more than one in three Black adults has never married at all (U.S. Census Bureau, America’s Families and Living Arrangements, 2022).
+For Black Americans, that number is 36% — meaning more than one in three Black adults has never married at all (U.S. Census Bureau, America’s Families and Living Arrangements, 2022).
+That single figure transforms the conversation from one about marital failure to one about structural catastrophe.

-Among white Americans, the figure is approximately 16%.
+Among white Americans, the figure is roughly 16%.
 Among Asian Americans, roughly 17%.
-No other demographic group in the United States approaches the never-married rate of Black Americans, and the consequences of this disparity are written across every measure of economic well-being, child development, and community stability in the country.
+No other demographic group in the United States approaches the never-married rate of Black Americans.
+The consequences of this gap are written across every measure of economic well-being, child development, and community stability in the country.

 Never-Married Rate by Race (Adults)